openebs-archive/openebs-docs/docs/kb.md

 From 0.9.0 OpenEBS version, Jiva pod deployment are scheduling with nodeAffinity.
 For scaling up Jiva replica count, the following steps has to be performed.

-1. Get the deployment details of target and replica of corresponding Jiva volume using the following command.
-If it is deployed in namespace, use corresponding namespace.
+1. Get the deployment details of replica of corresponding Jiva volume using the following command.
+If it is deployed in `openebs` namespace, use corresponding namespace appropriately in the following commands.

    ```
    kubectl get deploy